Following the accession of His Majesty King Charles III, the titles of these awards may be subject to change

 The Queen’s Award for Enterprise & Enterprise Promotion

-The Queen’s Award for Enterprise is a highly prestigious award for outstanding achievement by UK Businesses in the categories of Innovation, International Trade and Sustainable Development.
+The Queen’s Award for Enterprise is a highly prestigious award for outstanding achievement by UK Businesses in the categories of Innovation, International Trade and Sustainable Development and Promoting Opportunity Through Social Development.

-The awards are made annually by Her Majesty The Queen, and are only given for the highest levels of excellence.
+The awards are made annually and are only given for the highest levels of excellence.
 They are judged to a demanding level and winners receive a number of benefits and worldwide recognition.

 Previous corporate winners have come from a diverse selection of business sectors and have included large and small businesses.
 Recipients of the individual award have been from varied social and professional backgrounds.

-The closing date for entries is the last working day of September each year and the winners are announced on 21st April the following year.
+The closing date for entries is in the 6th September each year and the winners are announced on 21st April the following year.

 For an application form and to find out more, including whether your business meets the necessary criteria, visit the Queen’s Awards for Enterprise and Enterprise Promotion Website.